hathora/builder/docs/reference.md

 For each stateId, the backend maintains an internal representation of the state in memory inside the server.
 The internal state type is passed into the `Methods` interface as a parameter so that it can enforce the correct class structure.
 The server entrypoint must export a class conforming to this `Methods` interface.

 Note that in simple cases, the `userState` can be used as the type of internal state (see [chat example](../examples/chat/server/impl.ts)).
 However, many times you may want a separate representation of internal state which then gets converted to the `userState` via the `getUserState()` function.
+By having this separation between server state and user state, you can do things like:

+- enforce privacy by selectively allowing access to parts of the state per user (e.g. private messages in chat example)
+- allow for a more optimized data structure in the server (e.g. chess.js in chess example)
+- derive certain properties rather than store them (e.g. game status in codenames example)

 The internal state can be composed of any primitives and built in data structures of the language.
 Custom classes, whether user-defined or imported from a library, can also be used, but they need to utilize a `_modCount` property to allow for change detection (see [chess example](../examples/chess/server/impl.ts)).